crypto101/book/key-exchange.rst

 That protocol is called Diffie-Hellman, named after Whitfield Diffie and Martin Hellman, the two cryptographic pioneers who discovered it.
-They suggested calling the protocol Diffie-Hellman-Merkle key exchange, to honor the contributions of Ralph Merkle.
+They suggested calling the protocol Diffie-Hellman-Merkle :term:`key exchange`, to honor the contributions of Ralph Merkle.
 While his contributions certainly deserve honoring, that term hasn't really caught on.
 For the benefit of the reader we'll use the more common term.